zoomgoogle-drivestorage

 Back up before it's a crisis.

-RecordFlow automatically saves every Zoom cloud recording to your Google Drive — so cancellation, downgrading, or switching tools doesn't have to mean losing your recordings.
+RecordFlow automatically saves every Zoom cloud recording to the cloud storage you own — Google Drive, OneDrive, or Dropbox — so cancellation, downgrading, or switching tools doesn't have to mean losing your recordings.
 Free during beta, no credit card required.